barharding/Election_Analysis/README.md

 ## Election Audit Results
 The analysis of the election show that:

 - There were 369,711 votes cast in the election.
 - The number of votes per county were:
   - Jefferson had 10.% of the vote and 38,855 votes
   - Denver had 82.8% of the vote and 306,055 votes.
   - Arapahoe had 6.7% of the vote and 24,801

-- What are some limitations of this dataset?
-  - There is no data to measure the effectiveness of the pitch (i.e. the details about what the play is about)
-  - There is no data about the methods used to market the campaign to potential kickstarter backers.
-Did the founder

 The county with the largest turnout was Denver